adrianhelvik/virtual-prototype/README.md

 \_.finalize
 -----------

-Prevent further changes to the instance of VirtualPrototype.
+Prevent further changes to the instance of `VirtualPrototype`.
 After this, no new methods can be registered and no methods can be altered/deleted.